acend/container-basics-training/content/en/docs/06/_index.md

 docker rm mariadb-container-with-external-volume
 ```

-Now check if the data is still be available.
+Next, check if the data is still available.
 Create a new MariaDB container with the previous volume:

 ```bash